-1. Definition of jsr308. javac:
+1. Definition of jsr308.javac:

 The fork field of the javac task ensures that an external javac program is called.
-Otherwise, Ant will run javac via a Java method call, and there is no guarantee that it will get the Checker Framework compiler that is distributed with the Checker Framework.
+Otherwise, Ant will run javac via a Java method call, and there is no guarantee that it will get correct version of javac.